-2. Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
+2.2.
+Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
+There is at least one dedicated department or institute for interdisciplinary planetary health research.
+There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
+There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.
+There is no dedicated department or institute.

-3 There is at least one dedicated department or institute for interdisciplinary planetary health research.
-2 There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
-1 There is an Occupational and Environmental Health department , but no interdisciplinary department or institute for planetary health research.
-0 There is no dedicated department or institute.
-Score explanation: There are several centers for research relating to the environment at Columbia University, including the Earth Institute , which features multidisciplinary research including environmental health.
-The university also plans to open a Climate School to further expand multidisciplinary efforts.
+Score explanation: There are several centers and departments which feature multidisciplinary research relating to the environment at Columbia University, including the Earth Institute, and the department of Environmental Health Sciences at the Mailman School of Health.
+The university has recently opened a Climate School to further expand multidisciplinary efforts.

-3. Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?
+2.3.
+Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?

-3 Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
-2 Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
-1 No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
-0 There is no process, and no efforts to create such a process.
-Score explanation: The Mailman School of Public Health has previously worked with We Act for Environmental Justice, a local organization advocating for environmental justice in New York City.
-The Community Engagement Core at the Mailman School of Public Health works with local organizations to identify community concerns and provide information.
+- Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda. - Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda. - No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda. - There is no process, and no efforts to create such a process.